MarkAlex1234/AI-chatbot-project/README.md

 # AI-chatbot-project
 AI chatbot

-A simple starting project using chat-gpt API
+A simple starting project using the ChatGPT-3 API